 Whistle Blower Notification

 Meharry Medical College (MMC) works diligently to maintain the highest standards for animal welfare.
 The administration of MMC, the animal care staff, and the IACUC are committed to meeting or surpassing all applicable government guidelines and regulations for animal care and use, ensuring that animals used on campus are well cared for, used appropriately, and in minimal numbers.
 The IACUC is committed to complying with and surpassing all applicable animal care regulations, in both an actual and perceptual sense.
 This applies to all animals, whether teaching, testing, and research.
-If you or anyone in your laboratory suspect animal abuse or misuse has occurred at MMC, please notify us immediately!
-Anonymous email ACF@mmc-edu
+If you or anyone in your laboratory suspect animal abuse or misuse has occurred at MMC, please notify us immediately with any Animal Welfare or Compliance Concerns (Anonymous) or email ACF@mmc-edu.

 MMC will not tolerate retaliation toward, or harassment of, employees or students who report actual or possible violations.
 All reports of animal abuse will be treated confidentially and appropriate actions will be taken to rectify the problem.